Case studies

 Challenge

 We were tasked with creating a research environment that enabled ordinary people to engage in dialogue about concepts that don’t yet exist.
-Our goal was to identify first best uses cases for broad mass market appeal of the technology with a focus on integrating this technology into future products and services.
+Our goal was to identify best use cases for broad mass market appeal of the technology with a focus on integrating this technology into future products and services.

 Approach